cyschneck/Hydra/README.md

 Captain Rollo Bickersteth of the Coldstream (My Man Jeeves)

 Serene Highness the Prince of Saxburg-Leignitz (My Man Jeeves)

+Rikk-tikk-tikki-tikki-tchk (The Jungle Book)

+Toomai of the Elephants (The Jungle Book)

+Baloo of the Seeonee Wolf Pack (The Jungle Book)

+Hunting People of the Jungle (The Jungle Book)

+Dance of the Hunger of Kaa (The Jungle Book)

+Bagheera of the Council Rock (The Jungle Book)

+Superior of the Academy of the Presentation of the Blessed Virgin (Love in the Time of Cholera)

+Assembly Chamber of the Provincial (Love in the Time of Cholera)

+General Manager of the River Company of the Caribbean (Love in the Time of Cholera)

+Knight of the Order of the Holy Sepulcher (Love in the Time of Cholera)

+Waltz of the Crowned Goddess (Love in the Time of Cholera)

+Director of the Astronomical Observatory (Love in the Time of Cholera)

+Two Minutes Hate

+Eleventh Edition of the Dictionary

+Eleventh Edition of the Newspeak Dictionary

+Order of Conspicuous Merit

 ## Gender Name Classifier (DecisionTreeClassifier)